appium/appium-espresso-driver/docs/reference/execute-methods.md

 ### `mobile: unlock`

 Unlocks the device if it is locked.
-Refer to [the Unlock guide](../guides/unlock.md) for more details.
+Refer to [the Device Lock/Unlock guide](../guides/unlock.md) for more details.

 #### Parameters